SoftwareAG/sagdevops-templates/templates/sag-exx-mf-broker/README.md

 The current template provisions a Proxy for an EntireX Mainframe Broker.

-This template demonstrates in detail how to install the EntireX Core component, creates and configures a Proxy for an EntireX Mainframe Broker.
+This template demonstrates in detail how to install the EntireX Mainframe Broker Administration component, creates and configures a Proxy for an EntireX Mainframe Broker.
 Use this template as a reference when provisioning a Proxy for an EntireX Mainframe Broker instances.

 ## Requirements